MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_AddPromotionExtension.md

 - **Increase traffic volume** with special offers highlighted in your ads, which can help grow ad engagement and boost your potential click-through rate.
 - **Better informed shoppers**, thanks to highlighted promotions providing more information.
-- **Increased market share** with special offers that encourage customers to click on your ad instead of your competitors’ ads.
+- **Increased market share** with special offers that encourage customers to click on your ad instead of your competitorsâ€™ ads.

 ## Occasions available for promotion extensions